Last updated: 12/01/2012

 What competes with the WiFiRanger?

-• The Cradlepoint CTR35, MBR95, MBR1400 and other Cradlepoint routers in the new NetBSD OS family have WiFi as WAN (ability to repeat a wifi signal), as well as the ability to handle cellular modems.
-But they do not have the Mobile/Marine capability to "boost" your wifi signal.
-The Pepwave Surf OTG also has WiFi as WAN and a cellular modem capability and is probably the closest in function to the WFR products.
-But it has limited router function, and less ability to capture signal.
+• The Cradlepoint routers have WiFi as WAN (ability to repeat a wifi signal, as well as the ability to handle cellular modems.
+But they do not have the integrated rooftop unit to "boost" your wifi signal.
+The Pepwave Surf OTG and SOHO also have WiFi as WAN and a cellular modem capability and are probably the closest in function to the WFR products.
+But the OTG has limited router function, and less ability to capture signal.
 You can read a test report I did on the Pepwave Surf OTG here.
+The SOHO has the closest capabilities to the WFR Go, and is a very nice router.
+There is a test report on the SOHO here.

 When would I NOT buy the WiFiRanger?